zenfish/d3ck/dox/install.md

 *** For god's sake don't try this out on a production system, as it'll
 *** mangle things (hopefully nothing bad) you might not want on something
 *** you actually care about.

+ALSO - you need up-to-date versions of nginx (1.4+), OpenVPN, and really want fairly modern versions for the rest.
+I'll put version checking in eventually.....

 A d3ck runs on Linux; ubuntu is great, you can try others assuming they have fairly modern packages.
 First, get the source: